rclone/rclone/docs/content/rc.md

     rclone rc cache/expire remote=path/to/sub/folder/
     rclone rc cache/expire remote=/ withData=true

+### cache/fetch: Fetch file chunks

+Ensure the specified file chunks are cached on disk.

+The chunks= parameter specifies the file chunks to check.
+It takes a comma separated list of array slice indices.
+The slice indices are similar to Python slices: start[:end]

+start is the 0 based chunk number from the beginning of the file to fetch inclusive. end is 0 based chunk number from the beginning of the file to fetch exclisive.
+Both values can be negative, in which case they count from the back of the file.
+The value "-5:" represents the last 5 chunks of a file.

+Some valid examples are:
+":5,-5:" -> the first and last five chunks
+"0,-2" -> the first and the second last chunk
+"0:10" -> the first ten chunks

+Any parameter with a key that starts with "file" can be used to specify files to fetch, eg

+    rclone rc cache/fetch chunks=0 file=hello file2=home/goodbye

+File names will automatically be encrypted when the a crypt remote is used on top of the cache.

 ### cache/stats: Get cache stats

 Show statistics for the cache remote.

+### config/create: create the config for a remote.

+This takes the following parameters

+- name - name of remote
+- type - type of new remote
+- type - type of the new remote

+See the [config create command](/commands/rclone_config_create/) command for more information on the above.

+Authentication is required for this call.

+### config/delete: Delete a remote in the config file.

+Parameters:
+- name - name of remote to delete

+See the [config delete command](/commands/rclone_config_delete/) command for more information on the above.

+Authentication is required for this call.

+### config/dump: Dumps the config file.

+Returns a JSON object:
+- key: value

+Where keys are remote names and values are the config parameters.

+See the [config dump command](/commands/rclone_config_dump/) command for more information on the above.

+Authentication is required for this call.

+### config/get: Get a remote in the config file.

+Parameters:
+- name - name of remote to get

+See the [config dump command](/commands/rclone_config_dump/) command for more information on the above.

+Authentication is required for this call.

+### config/listremotes: Lists the remotes in the config file.

+Returns
+- remotes - array of remote names

+See the [listremotes command](/commands/rclone_listremotes/) command for more information on the above.

+Authentication is required for this call.

+### config/password: password the config for a remote.

+This takes the following parameters

+- name - name of remote
+- type - type of new remote

+See the [config password command](/commands/rclone_config_password/) command for more information on the above.

+Authentication is required for this call.

+### config/providers: Shows how providers are configured in the config file.

+Returns a JSON object:
+- providers - array of objects

+See the [config providers command](/commands/rclone_config_providers/) command for more information on the above.

+Authentication is required for this call.

+### config/update: update the config for a remote.

+This takes the following parameters

+- name - name of remote
+- type - type of new remote

+See the [config update command](/commands/rclone_config_update/) command for more information on the above.

+Authentication is required for this call.

 ### core/bwlimit: Set the bandwidth limit.